- Defining The Issues:

 -“...the Church, to whom the transmission and interpretation of Revelation is entrusted, does not derive her certainty about all revealed truths from the Holy Scriptures alone.
 Both Scripture and Tradition must be accepted and honored with equal sentiments of devotion and reverence.”
 (CCC # 82)

--How can we know for sure whether an "infallible interpreter's" interpretation of Scripture is infallible?
-People's belief in the infallibility of an earthly organization is a fallible opinion.
-They are liable to misunderstand or misinterpret the official teachings of their religious leaders.
-"Bible-only" Christians have to endure the same challenges on a regular basis.
-In principle, neither side of the debate (Roman Catholic or Protestant) has an advantage over the other because both have to use fallible reason to make a fallible interpretations of every given message.
+-How can we know for sure whether an allegedly infallible interpreter's interpretation of Scripture is infallible?
+One's belief in the infallibility of an earthly organization is fallible.
+People are liable to misunderstand or misinterpret the official teachings of their religious leaders.
+In principle, neither side of the debate (i.e. Roman Catholic or Protestant) has an advantage over the other in regards to certainty over doctrinal convictions because both have to use fallible reason to make sense of everything they read or hear.

 No comments: